How I do it.

 |CE-labs audio and video amplifier, model 400||$40. (optional)|

 Video Input: I use a Micromedical Technology "Real-Eyes" system.
 This is a single camera set in a Scuba goggle.
-It is monocular, with a normal, "NTS" video output.
-At this writing, my advise is don't get the version with firewire output (although it MIGHT work with this particular DVR, which does have firewire input).
+It is monocular, with a normal, "NTC" video output.

 The other eye can be allowed to view or not, as the examiner desires.
 See this page for more comments.